 Here at FYW, we recommend making up an emergency kit ready for the big day.
 Fill it with bobby pins, deodorant, perfume, tape, safety pins, mints and any other essential things you think the bride may need.
 Give some thought to how you will handle any wedding day nerves, unpredictable situations or wardrobe malfunctions and I’m sure the bride to be will be grateful for having chosen you as her bridesmaid.

 So, there you have it, our top tips for being a good bridesmaid.
-Remember, being a bridesmaid does come with it’s own stresses such as disagreements, financial expenses and time commitments but if through all that, you can be there to support your best friend, you’ll look back and treasure those moments for a lifetime.
+Being a bridesmaid does come with it’s own stresses, disagreements, expenses and commitments.
+Despite that, make sure you are there for the bride.
+After all, you’ll both look back and treasure those moments for a lifetime.